KrzysiekJa/Celsiusify/README.md

 **Performance Testing Incorporation**:

 * The performance tests conducted with Locust are replicated with the TensorFlow Serving deployment to gauge its efficiency.
+The following commands are used to deploy the Locust chart and configure it to test the TF Serving deployment.
+The `locust/main.py` file is used to define the Locust test scenarios and the `locust/lib/` directory contains any helper files that may be required.

 ``` bash
    kubectl create configmap tf-serving-loadtest-locustfile --from-file locust/main.py